sclorg/mysql-container/5.7/root/usr/share/container-scripts/mysql/README.md

 ==========================================

 This container image includes MySQL 5.7 SQL database server for OpenShift and general usage.
-Users can choose between RHEL and CentOS based images.
+Users can choose between RHEL, CentOS and Fedora based images.
-The RHEL image is available in the [Red Hat Container Catalog](https://access.redhat.com/containers/#/registry.access.redhat.com/rhscl/mysql-57-rhel7) as registry.access.redhat.com/rhscl/mysql-57-rhel7.
-The CentOS image is then available on [Docker Hub](https://hub.docker.com/r/centos/mysql-57-centos7/) as centos/mysql-57-centos7.
+The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS images are available on [Docker Hub](https://hub.docker.com/r/centos/), and the Fedora images are available in [Fedora Registry](https://registry.fedoraproject.org/).
+The resulting image can be run using [podman](https://github.com/containers/libpod).

+Note: while the examples in this README are calling `podman`, you can replace any such calls by `docker` with the same arguments.

 Description
 -----------